 - Centralize hardware management.
 Maintain an inventory of all equipment and run regular audits on your networks to check for unauthorized device access.
 To protect your network, reserve administrative privileges for your IT team and key employees.

 - Back up your data.
 Store data in several places, using off-site and cloud-based services.
 If you become a victim of a cyberattack, you’ll be able to restore operations quickly without having to pay for a ransomware decryption key.
 The ability to restore data quickly can make a big difference to profitability and reputation.

 - Strengthen passwords.
 Enforce strict companywide policies for creating strong passwords, using different passwords for different applications and changing passwords on a regular basis.

 - Educate employees.
 Develop an employee training program to ensure everyone understands security policies and procedures.
 Consider scheduling refresher courses periodically to keep employees informed.
 For employees working from home, emphasize ways to stay secure while teleworking.

 - Increase email security.
-Train your employees on how to spot a phishing attempt by paying close attention to URLs and reading emails carefully, even those appearing to come from a known sender.
+Encourage employees to pay close attention to URLs and read emails carefully, even those appearing to come from a known sender.
 Ask them to avoid opening unknown or unexpected email attachments (especially compressed or ZIP files) or clicking on links.

 - Implement an incident response plan.
-Documenting what to do in the event of a security breach—such as who to notify and where backups are stored—can save your organization valuable time in a crisis.
+Effectively documenting protocols in the event of a security breach, such as who to notify and where backups are stored, can save your organization valuable time in a crisis.

-At Navy Federal Credit Union, we’re always monitoring for security threats, and we partner with you to protect your personal and business accounts.
-Visit our Security Center for more ways to further protect your accounts.
+At Navy Federal Credit Union, we’re always monitoring for security threats, and we partner with you to protect your financial and business accounts.
+Visit our Security Center for more ways to defend against cybercrime.